tmacwill/understanding-computers/12-graphics.markdown

 ## File Formats

 It turns out that while cat photos are by far the most adorable things your computer can store, they're _still_ just 0s and 1s.
 Getting tired of me saying that yet?
 Waaaay back in the day, we talked about how we can translate 0s and 1s into textual data and love hotels.
 Remember how?
 We used something called a character encoding, which, like Morse Code, simply defined a way to translate numbers into characters.
 We said that the number 65 represented a capital 'A' in ASCII, and some bigger number represented a love hotel in UTF-8.
 So, we know how we can store plain old text, but we often want to store more interesting information.
 For example, I send all of my emails in a pink [Comic Sans](http://bancomicsans.com/main/) on a glitter background.
 While ASCII or UTF-8 can represent the textual content of my email, ASCII doesn't define a way to specify a font or color for my text.
 As we'll see later, we can use HTML to describe these features of text, but when I send someone a Microsoft Word document, the name of the file ends in `.doc` (or `.docx`), which isn't quite HTML.
 That `.doc` is called the filename **extension**, which is often used to indicate a file's **format**.
 Just as protocols like HTTP defined a standardized set of rules, the purpose of a file format is to define a standardized way of representing information.
 For example, somewhere in the overwhelmingly long [specification](http://download.microsoft.com/download/0/B/E/0BE8BDD7-E5E8-422A-ABFD-4342ED7AD886/Word97-2007BinaryFileFormat%28doc%29Specification.pdf) for .doc files, Microsoft has specified how to store pink Comic Sans text.
 By the way, I wouldn't recommend actually sitting down and reading that novel, which actually contains sentences like "CHPX's are a grpprl, not a CHP" (page 35).
 Sounds like something out of Harry Potter's _Fantastic Beasts and Where to Find Them_ if you ask me.
 In any event, a file's format simply tells your computer how the bits of a files should be interpreted.
 As we'll see, those 0s and 1s could represent an image, a sound, or a video, but without any kind of rules for interpreting a file's bits, they're essentially meaningless!
+A file's extension usually indicates the format of the file, but isn't a definitive answer.
+If I change a file's name from `important.doc` to `important.whatever`, I'll still be able to open it in Microsoft Word!

 Let's take a look at an example.
 [Here](img/12-ppm.ppm) I have a big text file with a whole bunch of numbers.
 If you download this file and open it up using a program like TextEdit on a Mac or Notepad on Windows, you'll see a big list of random numbers.
 So, it looks like our text editing program is opening up this file and interpreting the bits as ASCII representations of characters.
 Now, try opening this same file in a different program, called [GIMP](http://gimp.org/).
 GIMP is an image editing program, just like Photoshop, available for Windows, Mac, and Linux free of charge.
 Once you've downloaded and installed GIMP, open up that same file.
 You should see something like the below.

 ![Shocked Cat](img/12-ppm.jpg)

-I know the first time I did this, I was as shocked as that cat is.
+Shocked cat can't believe it either.
 That file you downloaded is in a format called **PPM**, or Portable PixMap.
 PPM is just one way of representing an image, but using only ASCII characters!
 So, that same sequence of bits has a completely different meaning when given to a different application.
 We never changed the bits of the PPM file, we just interpreted them in two different ways: as an image and as text.

-While browsing the Internet or the photos from your last vacation, you probably encountered a few different file formats specific to images.
+While browsing the Internet or the photos from your last vacation, you've probably encountered a few different file formats specific to images.
 For example, a photo of your cat from your digital camera may be stored as a JPEG, an old piece of feline clip art may be stored as a BMP (or bitmap), and a [cat trying to jump](http://2.media.collegehumor.cvcdn.com/78/84/ce207c391303ce7b998b2c9d2bb300ce-cat-tries-to-jump-off-toilet.gif) may be stored as a GIF.
 All of these acronyms are just different ways of representing images using binary data.
 So, when an app like Preview or Photoshop opens up an image, it will first need to figure out what format the image is in, and then interpret the bits of the file accordingly!

 ## Raster Graphics

 Let's first take a look at the bitmap format, one of the simplest ways to store an image.
 Think of an image as a grid of squares, where each square is filled with only one color; this is kind of structure is called a **raster graphics image**.
 Each of these small squares, called a **pixel**, can be filled with exactly one color.
 Check out the picture below.
-At the top-left, we have an image smiley face.
+At the top-left, we have an image of a smiley face.
 (He's happy because he's about to learn about raster graphics, which sounds like an impressive thing to know about.)
 Over to the right, we have a mega enlarged version of the same image, where we can make out the individual squares of the grid that creates the image smiley face.
 In fact, you might describe this image as "pixelated," since we can see the individual pixels making up the image.
 We can see that each of these squares is just a single color, but once we shrink the image down a bit, it gets hard to tell where one square ends and another begins, which allows us to see a happy face rather than a bunch of squares.

 ![Raster Graphics](img/12-raster.png)